Diocese of Tyler: History

-1690 to 1986
+1690 to 1900

-The first Catholic mission in Texas, then part of the Spanish Empire, was San Francisco de los Tejas.
-It was founded by Franciscan Father Damián Massanet in 1690 in the Weches area.
-The priests left the mission after three years, then established a second mission, Nuestro Padre San Francisco de los Tejas. near present-day Alto in 1716.
+The first Catholic mission in Texas, then part of the Spanish colony of New Spain, was San Francisco de los Tejas.
+It was founded by the Franciscan friar Damián Massanet in 1690 in the Weches area.
+The priests left the mission after three years, then established a second mission, Nuestro Padre San Francisco de los Tejas, near present-day Alto in 1716.
+With the end of the Mexican War of Independence in 1821, Texas became part of the new nation of Mexico.

-In 1839, three years after the founding of the Republic of Texas, Pope Gregory XVI erected the prefecture apostolic of Texas, largely covering the territory of the present American State of Texas.
-By the 1840s, missionaries were visiting Clarksville and Nacogdoches.
+In 1839, three years after the founding of the Republic of Texas, Pope Gregory XVI erected the prefecture apostolic of Texas, largely covering the territory of the present State of Texas.
+By the 1840s, Catholic missionaries were visiting Clarksville and Nacogdoches.
 The prefecture was elevated to a vicariate apostolic in 1842, about three years before Texas became an American state.
 On May 4, 1847, Pope Pius IX elevated the vicariate into the Diocese of Galveston.
 Marshall received its first missionary visit in 1853.
 The Tyler area would remain part of several Texas dioceses for the next 139 years.

+Immaculate Conception Parish, the first in Jefferson, was established in 1867.
+During the early 1870s, Theodore Buffard would travel from Galveston to North Texas to conduct services in hotels and private houses.
+Sacred Heart Church, the first in Texarkana, was dedicated in 1871.
+The first parish in Tyler was Immaculate Conception, founded in 1878 to serve Irish railway workers in the area.
+In 1880, St. Anthony's was established as a mission church in Longview, with its church constructed in 1884.
+The Benedictine Sisters in 1892 opened St. Joseph Academy in Tyler, the first formal Catholic school in the present-day diocese.

-1986 to present
+1900 to 2000

-Bishop Gregory Kelly preaching at the Cathedral of the Immaculate Conception in Tyler.
+The Sisters of Charity of the Incarnate Word from Houston opened Michael Meagher Memorial Hospital in Texarkana in 1916.
+An Irish civil engineer, Meagher had died in 1909, leaving his $75,000 estate to the sisters to open a hospital in the city.
+Today the facility is known as CHRISTUS St. Michael Hospital.

+A contingent of the Sisters of the Holy Family of Nazareth arrived in Tyler in 1937 to open Mother Frances Hospital.
+Today it is CHRISTUS Mother Frances Hospital.
+In 1945, a contingent of Dominican sisters moved from Farmington Hills, Michigan to Lufkin to set up the Monastery of the Infant Jesus.
 Pope John Paul II founded the Diocese of Tyler on December 12, 1986, and it was formally erected on February 24, 1987.
-He appointed Charles Herzig of the Diocese of Galveston-Houston as its first bishop.
+The pope appointed Charles Herzig of the Diocese of Galveston-Houston as its first bishop.
 Herzig died in 1991.
+Immaculate Conception Church in Tyler was then designated as the Cathedral of the Immaculate Conception.

-In 1992, John Paul II appointed Auxiliary Bishop Edmond Carmody of San Antonio as bishop of Tyler.
-The pope named Carmody as bishop of the Diocese of Corpus Christi in 2000.
+Auxiliary Bishop Edmond Carmody became the next bishop in 1992.
+During his tenure, Carmody oversaw the founding of many new parishes in the diocese.